Codecmania9122/Customer_Churn_Prediction/README.md

 ## 🚀 Overview

-The goal of this project is to build an **end-to-end churn prediction pipeline** — from data preprocessing and feature engineering to model training, evaluation, and deployment via Streamlit.
+The goal of this project is to build an **end-to-end churn prediction pipeline** — from data preprocessing and feature engineering to model training, evaluation, versioning, and deployment via Streamlit.

 The project explores both **supervised and unsupervised learning strategies** to uncover customer churn patterns and improve predictive accuracy.
+It integrates **DVC for data versioning**, **MLflow (via DagsHub)** for experiment tracking, and a **CI/CD pipeline** for automated testing and deployment — ensuring a fully reproducible, production-ready ML workflow.

 ---